Some links on this page are affiliate links. See full disclosure in the page footer.

 The 15 Best Team Building Books to Read Now

-The books in this list offer clear, actionable strategies to help leaders build stronger, more effective teams.
-Each one brings a fresh perspective on teamwork and leadership that delivers lasting results.
+The books in this list offer practical strategies to help leaders build stronger, more effective teams.
+Each one offers a useful perspective on teamwork and leadership.

 1. The Five Dysfunctions of a Team by Patrick Lencioni